More questions? Contact Entomology & Nursery Industries at 575-646-3207.

-Yes, the Plant Protection Act requires that any dealer or agent must obtain a license before soliciting, landscaping, taking orders, selling, storing or delivering stock.
+Yes, the Plant Protection Act requires that any dealer or agent must obtain a license beforehand.
+This is before soliciting, landscaping, taking orders, selling, storing or delivering stock.
 This also allows NMDA to compile a list of the businesses which have the potential to be affected by plant pests.

 What license category do I need?

 Depending on the activities of your business you may require more than one type of license.
 If you buy and resell nursery and/or florist stock you need a Nursery Dealer license for each sales location.
 If you grow and sell nursery stock you need the Inspection Certificate, also referred to as a grower’s license.
 If you collect plants and sell them you need the Collected Plant Permit.
 The special licenses, Special Dealer and Special Vegetable Plant Inspection Certificate, are only for limited sales of certain plants.

 Does my license fee cover the cost of inspections?

 No. The license fee is applied to the operating budget, but in most cases does not cover the costs of conducting an inspection.